 The first step in choosing a specialty has little to do with the medicine at all.
 First, you need to reflect on who you are and what is important to you in your personal and professional life.
-Then, you will explore the myriad of different ways you can practice medicine.
-Next, you will reflect on who you are alongside the many options available and identify where in medicine you are likely to be happy and satisfied.
+Then you will explore the myriad of different ways you can practice medicine.
+Next, you will reflect on who you are alongside the many options available, ruling out options that do not match you and identify where in medicine you are likely to be happy and satisfied.